 If you’re a musician (or any artist), you’re likely not that knowledgable in marketing or marketing psychology- unless that’s your day job.
 But today, it is a must for artists to do everything on their own including promoting your band page in Social Media, writing newsletters, designing merch…the whole shebang.
 Before you do a thousand things for marketing, make sure you read some basics on marketing psychology so you can be more scientific in your approach.
 Here are some psych basics and how you can help you market your band or business more:

-The principle of reciprocity means that when someone gives us something we feel compelled to give something back in return.
+The first thing you need to know when it comes to marketing psychology is the concept of reciprocity.
+It is the principle of reciprocity means that when someone gives us something we feel compelled to give something back in return.
 Have you ever gone to the grocery store and ended up with an unplanned sausage purchase in your cart because you felt a nagging obligation to buy because you tried a free sample?
 Well, that was the principle of reciprocity in action. [via]

 They say that there’s no such thing as a free meal (or free stuff) and that is so true.
 Once we get something for free, we are in a trap.
 We feel obliged to give something in return or else we’d be like total cheap assholes.

 How can you make reciprocity work for you?